Chengqunniu/T2A2/README.md

 * Id (PK, serial int, not null) Primary key
 * Email (string, not null)
 * Phone (int, not null)
-* User id (int, FK, not null).
+* User id (int, FK, not null, unique).
 Links the users table and customers table, one customer is one user.
-* Address(int, FK, not null).
-Links the customers table and addresses table, one customer has one and only one address.
+* Address(int, FK).
+Links the customers table and addresses table, one customer has zeor or one address in the database.
 Many customers might live at the same address.

 #### Relationship (users table and customers table)